 Now, on to today’s post…

-Two of the prettiest composer-arrangers of late 1950s and early ‘60 were Tad Dameron and Benny Golson.
-In mid-1961, Riverside producer Orrin Keepnews asked Dameron and Golson to arrange an orchestra for an album that showcased the gorgeous trumpet of Blue Mitchell.
+Two of the prettiest composer-arrangers of late 1950s and early ‘60 were Tadd Dameron and Benny Golson.
+In mid-1960, Riverside producer Orrin Keepnews asked Dameron and Golson to arrange an orchestra for an album that showcased the gorgeous trumpet of Blue Mitchell.

-The LP was Smooth as the Wind and can be compared with Bird With Strings, featuring Charlie Parker; Clifford Brown with Strings, Chet Baker and Strings and many others, some of which you know well and others that are rare and hard to find now.
-More on these hidden gems on another day.
+The LP was Smooth as the Wind and can be compared with Bird With Strings, featuring Charlie Parker; Clifford Brown with Strings, Chet Baker and Strings and many others, some of which you know well and others that haven’t received much visibility.
+More on these hidden gems down the road.

-Over three sessions—one on Dec.
-27, 1960 and March 29 and 30, 1961—Mitchell soloed wrapped in smartly arranged strings and brass.
+During three recording sessions—on Dec.
+27, 1960 and on March 29 and 30, 1961—Mitchell’s solos were wrapped in smartly arranged strings and brass.
 The album I’d most liken it to is Billie Holiday’s Lady in Satin, arranged and conducted by Ray Ellis.

 That’s because Mitchell’s trumpet sounds like it’s singing and the scores have a knowing tenderness and respect for the solo artist.
 The same was true for Ellis’s arrangements for Billie.
-Each one here is more precious than the next.
+Each track here is more precious than the last.

 The tracks: